Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 4. Book two to four months ahead, or five to six for December, January and Songkran in April.

 5. Match the fare to your luggage.
-A “cheap” basic ticket with no checked bag can cost more than a Gulf fare that includes 30 kg.
+A “cheap” basic ticket with no checked bag can cost more than a Gulf fare that includes 30 kg, the lesson my £370 ticket taught me.

 6. Consider an open-jaw or onward connection.
 Bangkok is a regional hub, so adding Chiang Mai, Phuket or Krabi is often cheap.